Strengthen Parliamentary Education and Outreach Centres for Citizen Participation for prevention of electoral violence

 How to communicate about these activities?

-• Social media advertising: boost the activity through paid advertisement via social media boosting.
+• Social media advertising: Boost the activity through paid advertisement via social media boosting.

-• Leverage social media: Use social media platforms to promote activities and share updates in real time.
+• Leveraging social media: Use social media platforms to promote activities and share updates in real time.
 Consider targeted campaigns that engage specific demographics and utilize engaging visuals and stories to capture attention.

 7.